felix-ha/fGPT/README.md

 # Current status

+Converting text to tokens is in progress right now.
+The training dataset consits of 2717699 stories and converting all of them to tokens takes about 120 hours.

-Result of full run of the data preparation:
+## Results of data preprocessing

 Only use 10k most common tokens instead of 49959 unique tokens that are found in the whole dataset.